graeter-group/kimmdy/README.md

 uv tool install --from kimmdy[reactions] kimmdy
 ```

-To install the builtin reactions and analysis tools use
+To install the builtin example reactions and analysis tools use

 ```bash
 uv tool install --from kimmdy[reactions,analysis] kimmdy